kings-cs/CS380-F17-LampronChet/README.md

 	<br>About is not implemented yet.
 	<br>.gif will only display the first image in the file.
 	<br>Key mnemonic for save only works when the file menu is open.
+	<br>Saving without a file type does not make PNG, please specify the file type in the name.

 V. Runtime chart: